-As discussed, as well as unpacking particular progressive causes for your audience, you should also dedicate messaging to addressing fatalism and to highlight the tools that advocacy NGOs offer for collecting action.
+As discussed, as well as unpacking particular progressive causes for your audience, you should also dedicate messaging to addressing fatalism and to highlight the tools that advocacy NGOs offer for collective action.

-Campaigners should think of addressing fatalism separately from highlighting how NGOs bring people together to achieve change.
-Having said this, it's possible to do both at the same time and the reason it is dealt with together here is because we tested these two elements together as part of a single narrative.
-While the tested narrative did not have the impact we wanted on the audience (and so is not part of the messaging recommended here), the testing did deliver two important insights.
-First, it showed us that undecideds react positively to seeing examples of how associations bring people together around a common cause.
+Campaigners should think of addressing fatalism as a separate issue from highlighting how NGOs bring people together to achieve change.
+Having said this, it's possible to do both at the same time, and the reason they are dealt with together here is because we tested these two elements together as part of a single narrative or creative product in the focus groups.

+The insights in this subsection derive from two narratives that were tested in all four countries, which are ultimately not included in the guide.
+Both narratives were tested either through creative assets (such as a social media post or video) or as a written message.
+While neither narrative had the impact we wanted on the audience's attitudes towards advocacy NGOs (and so are not part of the messaging recommended here), the testing did deliver two important insights.
+First, it showed us that undecideds react positively to seeing examples of how civil society organisations bring people together around a common cause.
 Second, it confirmed that being reminded of past successes helps undecideds overcome fatalism.
-These findings were true in all the EU countries where we tested messages and creative content about civic space.
+These findings were true in all four EU countries where we tested messages and creative content about civic space.

-When your objective is to address fatalism, there's no need to confine yourself to giving examples of past successes from advocacy NGOs.
+In the short-term, when your objective is to address fatalism, there's no need to confine yourself to giving examples of past successes from advocacy NGOs.
 Of course, if you can point to these, it will probably help cement a frame of advocacy NGOs as effective at doing good things, which is positive.
-But the main thing you're doing when addressing fatalism is helping your audience overcome the feeling that they are powerless and therefore there's no point getting involved in your cause.
+And in the long-term, as outlined above, campaigners should build awareness among the public of these examples.
+But in the short-term, the main thing you're doing when addressing fatalism is helping your audience overcome the feeling that they are powerless and therefore there's no point getting involved in your cause.

-If campaigners choose to highlight examples of past successes that are specifically due to advocacy NGOs, you should consider using story-telling as a technique.
+If campaigners choose to highlight examples of past successes that are specifically due to advocacy NGOs, you should consider using storytelling as a technique.
 For example, having people who have been helped by laws, policies or court decisions act as messengers to talk about the positive impact on their lives.
 These could be 'ordinary' people e.g. locals who are able to enjoy public beaches saved from property speculators.
 Or it could be people from respected professions, e.g. doctors or teachers able to provide a better service because of increased resources.
-Or it could be service-delivery or grassroots associations whose work has been helped by advocacy NGOs e.g. local environmental groups who have received legal support from an advocacy NGO to protect local nature against developers.
+Or it could be service-delivery or grassroots civil society organisations whose work has been helped by advocacy NGOs e.g. local environmental groups who have received legal support from an advocacy NGO to protect local nature against developers.

 When your objective is to highlight to people how advocacy NGOs bring people together, then you should try to stick to showing examples of people taking action together as part of the work of advocacy NGOs.

-Below are links to examples of creative products, with an explanation of which elements could serve as inspiration either to address fatalism or to highlight how advocacy NGOs bring people together.
+Below are links to examples of creative products tested in focus groups, with an explanation of which elements could serve as inspiration either to address fatalism or to highlight how advocacy NGOs bring people together.